Sensation Is Information

-Riding a motorcycle I learned a variation of this, and that was to position myself relative to the road for the best view of the way ahead.
-At the same time, I looked as far a head as was feasible and useful so that I could see what was about to happen and so that I could respond with minimal effort.
+Riding a motorcycle I learned a variation of creating space, and that was to position myself relative to the road for the best view of the way ahead.
+At the same time, I looked as far a head as was feasible and useful so that I could see what was about to happen before it happened and so that I could respond with minimal effort.

 All of these are ways of being present.
 You have to be present to create space (or see it) and having space makes it easier to stay present.
 You don't have to worry about what might be around the corner.
 You can see it!

 As for creating space, one way to think of this in terms of the body is adding bigness to your yoga poses.

 Stability (and Strength)

 Sometimes the act of creating space creates stability, sometimes not.
 But in either case there's a muscular activation component and it generally creates a feeling.

 The feeling is different when creating space versus stability but in both cases it is a noticeable sensation.

 The irony is that it takes muscle control to create sensation but that same sensation leads to better control.

 Flexibility requires stability (just as much as strength does)